Shell and Equinor are guiding us through the climate crisis. Or are they?

-In other words, Shell is trying to sell as much oil as possible, while using a clever marketing story to claim that they remain within the margins of "Paris".
+In other words, Shell is trying to sell as much oil as possible, while using a clever marketing story to claim that they are acting within the margins of "Paris".
 That statement can best be taken with a grain of salt.
 In fact, the American website Climate Files showed last week that Shell, as early as 30 years ago, admitted internally that they were co-responsible for causing climate change.
-Knowing that, it is all the worse that they, as well as Statoil, have continued to search for oil and gas for decades, drilled for it, and sold it with a large profit.
+Knowing that, it is indefencible that they, like Statoil, for decades continued to search for oil and gas, drilled for it, and sold it for a large profit.

 We must not forget that fossil fuels are at the heart of Shell and Statoil.
 We cannot rely on them for the unprecedented change in energy consumption that is so badly needed.
 Certainly not while they search for even more oil and gas in the vulnerable polar region.
-To be able to believe the green hype from these companies they have to turn their words into action: to set up large-scale capture and storage of CO2, and more investments in sun and wind than in new oil wells.
+To be able to believe the green hype by these companies, they have to turn their words into action: to set up large-scale capture and storage of CO2, and more investments in sun and wind than in new oil wells.

 The big risk for Shell and Statoil/Equinor is that they will soon miss out.
 In the new 2050 climate strategy of The European Union, some major adjustments to the projections of renewable power had to be made.
 In the seven years since the previous report, the costs for solar and wind energy dropped by more than what they previously considered possible by 2050.
 Despite all the scenarios, the greening of our economy could actually go faster than the marketing men of the oil companies want to make you believe.
 If the energy giants Shell and Statoil do not have a plan for this, and do not take the lead now, there is a risk that they will become irrelevant ghosts of the past in an oil-free future.

 This text originally appeared in Klassekampen on 13 April 2018